Living spec — this is the product we're building

 room.qrUrl

-URL encoded in the QR code.
-Opens the branded controller in the phone's browser.
+URL to encode into the QR code — opens /play?c=CODE in the phone's browser.

 string